oscaro/felice/README.md

 #### Administration

-The `felice.admin` provide interface to `AdminClient` kafka class, used to perfor administration tasks on your cluster:
+The `felice.admin` provide interface to `Admin` kafka class, used to perform administration tasks on your cluster:

 ```clojure